ImperialCollegeLondon/pyrealm/source/pmodel/c3c4model.md

 * cope well in arid areas, operating with lower stomatal conductance and lower leaf internal CO2 than C3 plants.
-* are strongly selected in lower atmospheric CO2 concentrations.
+* are strongly favoured in lower atmospheric CO2 concentrations.
 * do not experience significant photorespiration costs.

-This gives C4 plants a substantial competitive advantage in some environments.
+This gives C4 plants a substantial competitive advantage in warm, dry and low CO2 environments.
 The {mod}`~pyrealm.pmodel` module provides a recent implementation of a model which estimates the expected fraction of GPP from C4 plants, given predictions of GPP for C3 or C4 plants alone for the same locations using the {class}`~pyrealm.pmodel.PModel` class.